martimy/clab_yang/docs/tutorial.md

 $ sudo clab destroy [-t lab1.clab.yaml]
 ```

+**Quick Configuration:**

+If you configure the routers quickly (maybe to continue with other tasks), jump to the last section: [Putting it all together].
+Otherwise, please continue on with the following sections.

 ## YANG Support

 SR Linux is built to support YANG data models.
 Therefore, all management interfaces (CLI, gNMI, and JSON-RPC) are based on a common YANG models for configuration, state, and operational tasks.
 For example, the CLI command tree is derived the YANG models loaded into the system and a gNMI client can use the models to configure the system.